erikgrinaker/toydb/docs/architecture/sql-planner.md

 # SQL Planning

-The SQL planner in [`sql/planner`](https://github.com/erikgrinaker/toydb/tree/c64012e29c5712d6fe028d3d5375a98b8faea266/src/sql/planner) takes a SQL statement AST from the parser and generates an execution plan for it.
+The SQL planner in the [`sql::planner`](https://github.com/erikgrinaker/toydb/tree/c64012e29c5712d6fe028d3d5375a98b8faea266/src/sql/planner) module takes a SQL statement AST from the parser and generates an execution plan for it.
 We won't actually execute it just yet though, only figure out how to execute it.

 ## Execution Plan